 Whether it is due to a child’s level of anxiety or apparent lack of interest in attending, parents may battle with their child almost every day to get them to go to school.

 The CMO helps the family navigate the system of care.
 Using the Wraparound Approach, our focus is to meet the needs of youth who are having trouble in school.

 The Care Management Organization can:

 - Collaborate with the school to develop a plan to support the youth’s success

 - Attend Child-Study Team meetings with the parent/caregiver

-The goal is to provide the youth and family with the needed supports so the youth can be successful in their home, in their school, and in their community.
+The goal is to provide the youth and family with the needed support so the youth can be successful in their home, in their school, and in their community.